- Extremely durable against both magical and physical damage.

 You usually start with a Batrider, but he is individually quite weak so be ready to bench him if you have better options (a two-star Bat with the Knight synergy is still better than most one-star units).
-Remember that you need only (2) Knights for the early game synergy.
+Remember that you need (3) Knights for the early game synergy.

-The two key units who will win you the early rounds are Chaos Knight and Luna.
-With the Knights shield, your lineup will be tanky, and CK and Luna will be able to clean-up in the meantime.
+The key unit who will win you the early rounds is Chaos Knight.
+With the Knights shield, your lineup will be tanky, and CK will be able to clean-up in the meantime.
 If you get an early Abaddon, it’s a great idea to buy a Drow Ranger as well for the armor reduction bonus.

 Decide which secondary synergies you will go for.
 Trolls and Dragons should always be in your head as an option when you’re going Knights, but other paths are also possible – Undead + Hunters, even Mages.

 Don’t forget about late-game AoE control units like Kunkka, Tide, Medusa, etc. Knights don’t have control units of their own!

 Remember that a Knight lineup is relatively expensive to upgrade.
 In order to be successful, you want to be riding a win streak while also saving gold for interest in the mid game.
 Refreshing the shop aggressively for upgrades doesn't usually work with Knights.